Precision layout with the Columns block

 In this example I’m creating a variation with a suitable icon already available but this won’t always be the case.
 Adding a custom icon can be achieved as follows:

 That’s it!
 The resulting markup for this example looks like this:

 At this point the block variation appears as an option in the Columns block layout picker and is ready to receive CSS specific to your project.

 It’s important to stress this isn’t some kind of futile attempt to achieve pixel perfection.
 This is purely about ensuring predictable and intentional container structures.

 The issue described here is also likely not considered to be an issue at all by anyone working from a CMS-first perspective.
 Following along with the Gutenberg project, it’s often felt to me as though conversations there consider all content design to be solved prior to actual content being involved.
-This perspective helps with understanding how some of the more opinionated presentation rules have made their way into the stylesheet shipped with the block editor.
-I personally work content-first, looking for a solution suggested by the content itself (so, a lot of scrubbing the browser width with bare-naked HTML is required to work out ideal structures).
+This perspective may help with understanding how some of the more opinionated presentation rules have made their way into the stylesheet shipped with the block editor.